KyleAMathews/typefaces/packages/east-sea-dokdo/README.md

-# typeface-ibm-plex-serif
+# typeface-east-sea-dokdo

-The CSS and web font files to easily self-host “IBM Plex Serif”.
+The CSS and web font files to easily self-host “East Sea Dokdo”.

 ## Install

-`npm install --save typeface-ibm-plex-serif`
+`npm install --save typeface-east-sea-dokdo`

 ## Use